-Air Quality - Limited emissions (dust) may be generated by construction vehicles and plant during the construction phase of the project.
-Emissions from the TISF during operation, as well as from vehicles transporting used fuel to the TISF are likely to be limited;

-- Traffic The number of vehicles on the roads around the KNPS will increase marginally during the construction phase.
+- Air Quality Limited emissions (dust) may be generated by construction vehicles and plant during the construction phase of the project.
+Emissions from the TISF during operation, as well as from vehicles transporting used fuel to the TISF are likely to be limited; - Noise The number of sensitive receptors in the area is limited; however, construction activities will raise noise levels in the area.
+It is unlikely that noise generated during the operational phase will exceed current ambient noise levels; - Traffic The number of vehicles on the roads around the KNPS will increase marginally during the construction phase.
 However, traffic in the area is modest and it is considered highly unlikely that increased traffic volumes will result in increased congestion on the roads; and - Surface water Although no surface water features occur on the TISF site alternatives, some wetlands occur in surrounding areas and may be impacted if run-off from the site is not adequately controlled.